hacken01/SmartCar/README.md

-This Project is a Sounfounder project, however, I will be working on upgrading it to python 3.
+This Project is a Sounfounder project, and has been upgraded to Python 3
-Current project only works on python 2
 ## Sunfounder Smart Video Car Kit for Raspberry Pi

 Quick Links: